Roof Insure

 The commercial roofing insurance market entered a hard cycle in late 2019 and remains firmly in it through 2025.
 This is one of the longest sustained hard markets since the post-9/11 period.
 Several factors are sustaining it longer than typical cycles:

 In practical terms, this means your renewal increase is not primarily about your specific performance.
-Even contractors with zero claims and perfect safety records are seeing 10–20% increases.
+Even contractors with zero claims and perfect safety records are seeing 10–20% increases on general liability and other lines.
 Those with any claims history are seeing 25–40%.
 Carriers are repricing the entire roofing segment upward—your individual merits determine whether you get the lower or upper end of that repricing band.

 Catastrophic Loss Years and Reinsurance Costs